Laptop & Home Office

-Octopus also provides a Home Office Allowance program, in which we match 50% of what you spend on eligible home office equipment in a year, up to a cap of $1500 AUD (or equivalent in other countries - more details in the link below).
+Octopus also provides a Home Office Allowance program, in which we match 50% of what you spend on eligible home office equipment in a year.
+See the budget per year below:

-We pay 50% as a way of giving you the flexibility to choose what works best for you, whilst balancing the need to spend the company's money wisely.
-The intent behind this is to say that if you think you need a new top of the line Aeron office chair, or a standing desk, or a desktop computer or noise-canceling headset, Octopus will pay for half of it.
+We pay 50% as a way of giving you the flexibility to choose what works best for you whilst balancing the need to spend the company's money wisely.
+The intent behind this is to say that if you think you need a new top-of-the-line Aeron office chair, a standing desk, or a new keyboard, Octopus will pay for half of it.

-Ultimately, if you don't have a solid internet connection, a workable home office environment, and a working laptop and headset, you're going to have a hard time contributing at Octopus or doing the best work of your life.
+Ultimately, if you don't have a solid internet connection, a workable home office environment (ideally a dedicated space), and a working laptop and headset, you're going to have a hard time contributing at Octopus or doing the best work of your life.
 Our programs help, but ultimately it's up to you to find a solution.